ViaThinkSoft/cyclonedx-property-taxonomy/README.md

     * ODBC Driver
     * Java Runtime Environment

-    Note that if runtimes binaries are shipped with the product, there needs to be an additional component with disposition `artifact`.
+    Note that if runtime binaries are shipped with the product, there needs to be an additional component with disposition `artifact`.

   - `absent`
     The component itself is not part of the product, but generated binary content originating from this component is included in a delivered artifact.